GET MORE MONEY: 3 Things You Need to Know About The Hartford Claim Process

 If you’re involved in a The Hartford injury claim following a car accident, you need an experienced lawyer protecting your right to fair compensation.

 Warshafsky Law has extensive experience negotiating settlements for auto injury victims when insurance companies fail to make fair offers.
-Because we have attorneys who have worked for insurance companies, we know exactly how insurance companies operate and how to deal with their tactics.
+Because we have car accident attorneys in Milwaukee who have worked for insurance companies, we know exactly how insurance companies operate and how to deal with their tactics.

 1. How The Hartford Insurance Claims Process Works

 Like most insurance companies, The Hartford lets you report a claim by phone or online.
 If you file your claim by phone, “a Hartford Customer Care representative will gather information” and answer your questions.
 If you file online, you’ll be contacted within one day.The Hartford pledges this on their website: